PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_aws.md

 ### Optional

 - `is_public` (Boolean) Whether PacketFabric should allocate a public IP address for this connection.
 Set this to true if you intend to use a public VIF on the AWS side.
 Defaults: false
 - `maybe_dnat` (Boolean) Set this to true if you intend to use DNAT on this connection.
-Defaults: false
 - `maybe_nat` (Boolean) Set this to true if you intend to use NAT on this connection.
-Defaults: false
 - `published_quote_line_uuid` (String) UUID of the published quote line which this connection should be associated.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `zone` (String) The desired AWS availability zone of the new connection.